STUDENTS Policy

 appeal the decision for retention must first contact the building principal.
 If

-may be made in writing to the Superintendent.
-All appeals must be requested
+be made in writing to the Superintendent.
+All appeals must be requested within

 The process for reading